Blanchard: More states should match Bay State gun laws

 BROOKFIELD — A grassroots organization hosted the local police chief on Sunday afternoon to talk about gun control laws in Massachusetts.

 Brookfield Police Chief Michael Blanchard spent the afternoon in the Brookfield Inn Bed & Breakfast’s hearth room for a public conversation sponsored by Brookfield Indivisible.
 About 50 residents participated in a two-hour question and answer exchange covering topical issues on guns, gun laws and school safety in Massachusetts.
 Brookfield Indivisible describes itself as “a grassroots group of people from the Brookfields, Sturbridge, Spencer and Warren who are committed to unity, inclusion, tolerance, fairness, action, and the restoration of our democracy.”
 Brookfield Indivisible Chairwoman Trudy O’Connell said the purpose of the forum was to educate residents about the facts of gun laws in Massachusetts.
+There are also places where you can take a concealed carry training for shooters of all levels.

 Gun-related deaths, are some of the lowest in the nation with 3.13 per 100,000 due to suicide or accidental discharge of a firearm.
 The homicide rate of gun deaths is 1.9 per 100,000.
 The Center for Disease Control and Prevention reported 213 firearm deaths in Massachusetts in 2015.
 Gun licensing is on the rise in the state with a 66 percent increase since 2010.
 Approximately 1 in 14 people own a gun in Massachusetts.
 In 2016, gun licensing rose another 7 percent.